As the title suggests we are going to discuss the options available to us when hosting applications across multiple sites or even data centres.

 If considering Anycast then the easy option would be via a managed provider like Cloudflare, although for the more brave amongst us who can tackle their own BGP routing you might consider managing it yourself.
 For those with far simpler availability and failover requirements a rebust externally hosted GSLB solution like Route 53 may suffice.

 As I said at the begining there is no magic bullet...
 You'll need to choose which of these options will work best for you and which compromises you are willing to make.

 I mean you could decide that a manual DNS change is acceptable for your less critical applications, many people do!
-Or do you already have the equipment and expertise internally needed to tackle say a LAN extension or BGP solution yourselves, it's a tough choice (!) so it will certaily depend on both the application as well as the organisation itself.
+Or do you already have the equipment and expertise internally needed to tackle say a LAN extension or BGP solution yourselves, it's a tough choice (!) so it will certainly depend on both the application as well as the organisation itself.

-If making such architectural decisions I always suggest talking to the vendors involved both the load balancer provider as well as the providers of your other network infrastructure to see what options they can help you with.
+If making such architectural decisions I always suggest talking to the vendors involved both with the load balancer provider as well as the providers of your other network infrastructure to see what options they can help you with.